June 27, 2020 6 min read

 How much should my child drink after the introduction of complementary foods?

 Since you have now replaced three milk meals with porridge, your child will need additional fluid with each porridge.
-Water or unsweetened herbal and fruit teas are your best choice.
-At the beginning of the supplementary diet, about 200 milliliters are sufficient, i.e. about one cup per day.
+Water is your best choice; at the beginning of the supplementary diet, about 200 milliliters are sufficient, i.e. about one cup per day.
 The more porridge meals are added, the higher the liquid requirement will be.
 By the time the third pap is introduced, your baby should be drinking about 400 milliliters a day.

 10 - 12 month, breakfast in the morning: